TheOdinProject/curriculum/react/getting_started_with_react/passing_data_between_components.md

 So far so good right?
 We have a beautiful reusable button that we can use as many times as we like, there is just one small problem.

-What if we wanted the text within our second button to be “Don’t Click Me!’?
+What if we wanted the text within our second button to be “Don’t Click Me!"?
 Right now, we would have to create a second button component with this different text.

 ```jsx
 function Button() {